Stakedllc/code-samples/eth2/README.md

 ```
 $ docker image build -t staked-eth2 .
-$ docker run --env-file .env staked-eth2 goerliAccount
+$ docker run --env-file .env staked-eth2 account
 ```

 This will print the associated address and private key; add and save these to your .env file.
 Next, the address needs to be funded.

-The ETH Staker discord ([invite](https://discord.gg/eAuDepM)) is a fantastic resource for testing on Medalla.
+The ETH Staker discord ([link](https://discord.gg/eAuDepM)) is a fantastic resource for testing on Medalla.
 Select the #request-goerli-eth faucet channel and enter the following message into the chat:

 ```
 !goerliEth {YOUR GOERLI ADDRESS} 5